 Note that some state bars are considering having higher experiential requirements.
-Please make sure you research any special requirements in this regard.
+Students should research any special jurisdictional requirements in this regard.